- Prebuilt connectors: Ready-to-use integrations with popular enterprise tools like Slack, Google Workspace, and Salesforce

 - Requires OAuth app configuration with client ID and client secret

-FactSet, HubSpot, Salesforce, Slack, and Snowflake connectors only support organization-managed OAuth.
-All other OAuth connectors support both options.
+Custom connectors and some prebuilt connectors (FactSet, Gmail, Google Calendar, Google Docs, Google Sheets, HubSpot, Salesforce, Slack, Snowflake) only support organization-managed OAuth.
+All other prebuilt OAuth connectors support both options.

 OAuth connection levels